CodeYourFuture/syllabus/docs/html-css/week-3/lesson.md

 =======
 ## PD (Delivering tutorials)

+**Session objective:** In this section we'll continue exploring how to use the technical language to communicate to different audiences.

 :::note Exercise (20 min)

+**Exercise objective:** To explain concepts to different audiences

 In small groups.
 Prepare a 3 min tutorial based on what you have learned so far to one of the four different audiences:
 1. A group of 10 year olds